raspberrypilearning/push-button-stop-motion/worksheet.md

 ## Step 6: Stop motion animation

-1. Create a new folder to store your stills.
+1. **IMPORTANT:** Create a new folder to store your stills.
 In the terminal window, enter `mkdir animation`.
 1. Modify your code to add a loop to keep taking pictures every time the button is pressed:

     ```python